bstefanescu/qutejs/web/doc/docs/attributes/q-markdown.md

 export default Qute('root');
 ```

-# The x-content-* attribute
+# The q:content-* attribute

 In the same way, you can use any type of static content to be converted into HTML and inserted in an element.
-Just use the attribute `x-content-typeName` where **typeName** is the name of the type to convert and register the converter using the same type name:
+Just use the attribute `q:content-typeName` where **typeName** is the name of the type to convert and register the converter using the same type name:

 ```javascript
 Qute.converters.typeName = theConvertFunction;